osmosis-labs/osmosis/x/twap/README.md

 Because Osmosis supports multi-asset pools, a complicating factor is that we have to store a record for every asset pair in the pool.
 For every pool, at a given point in time, we make one twap record entry per unique pair of denoms in the pool.
 If a pool has `k` denoms, the number of unique pairs is `k * (k - 1) / 2`.
+All public API's for the module will sort the input denoms to the canonical representation, so the caller does not need to worry about this.
+(The canonical representation is the denoms in lexicographical order)

 Each twap record stores [(source)](https://github.com/osmosis-labs/osmosis/tree/main/proto/osmosis/gamm/twap):
 * last spot price of base asset A in terms of quote asset B